 1, 2, 3 at Chambers St.; A, C at Chambers St.; E at World Trade Center

-Public parking garages are available throughout Battery Park City and at the Battery Parking Garage between Greenwich Street and West Street.
-Entrances are available on Murray, Greenwich and Washington Streets.
+Public parking garages are available throughout Battery Park City.
+Nearby lots are available on Murray, Warren, and Chambers streets.

 The Real World, an odd little universe installed in 1992 in Rockefeller Park's playground, isn't exactly secret, but even locals tend to forget it's there.
 It's a fascinating place for kids: Part sculpture park, part picnic garden, Tom Otterness’s teeming world of bulbous little capitalists, prols, and bohemians is all about money—children call it “Penny Park” and climb all over it.
 The first one to find the guy hanging off the lamppost should win an ice cream.